MI-AFP/tutorials/tutorials/09_webapp.md

 #### Snaplets

 Snap also has a very nice philosophy in form of an optional system for building reusable pieces web functionality called “snaplets”.
 Snaplets make it easy to share and reuse common code across multiple web apps.
-The default snaplets let you get a full-featured web application up and running in no time.
+The default snaplets let you get a full-featured web application up and running very fast.

-If you want to build such application read [this](http://snapframework.com/docs/tutorials/snaplets-tutorial).
+If you want to build such application, read [this](http://snapframework.com/docs/tutorials/snaplets-tutorial).

 ### Yesod